kghose/technic-models/bell206-cyclic-collective/Readme.md

 By setting the pitch of each blade differently we can change the direction of the thrust, moving the helicopter horizontally.
 This is called the **cyclic**

+> NOTE: Gyroscopic Precession
+> The thrust on the rotor acts on the helicopter with a 90 degree lag.
+> See this video for an explanation: https://www.youtube.com/watch?v=MH1emIx5Ubs .
+> For this reason the input from the cyclic stick has to be phase shifted by 90
+> degrees.
+More on this later.

 There are two interesting problems here:
 1. How to adjust the pitch of the blades as they rotate through a full cycle, since the pitch of each blade under cyclic input has to depend on where it is